EXPLAINER: How ominous is the debt limit problem?

 HOW RISKY IS THE BRINKMANSHIP THIS TIME?

-It looks alarming — and it’s not clear how Biden, McCarthy and the Democratic Senate will find common ground.
+It looks alarming — and it’s unclear how Biden, McCarthy and the Democratic Senate will find common ground.
 A default could cause millions of job losses, a deep recession that would reverberate globally and, ironically, higher interest rates that would make it harder to manage the federal debt.

 McCarthy said Tuesday that talks should begin immediately on the potential spending cuts that Republicans are seeking in exchange for raising the debt limit, even though the Biden administration has equated that demand to holding the U.S. economy hostage.